 Primary Care and General Medical Rotations

-Elliot Trauma Center provides twenty-four hour a day critical care services to Manchester and surrounding areas.
-Approximately 800 major trauma cases are seen each year.
-As a reflection of its size and depth of resources, The Elliot Trauma Center is designated by the state of New Hampshire as a Level II facility and is the only recognized trauma center in the Manchester area.
+Concord Hospital provides twenty-four hour a day emergency care services to Concord and surrounding areas.
+As a reflection of its size and depth of resources, Concord Hospital is designated by the state of New Hampshire as a Level II facility and is the only recognized trauma center in the Concord area.
 Residents spend shifts with several different physician and physician-assistant providers in this setting.

 Surgery Rotations: General & Cardiac